Rendrago/AstroLink/README.md

 Follow the guides available at their respective websites

-Then finally download AstroLink.py from the Github repository
+Then finally download the zip file from the Github repository

-To download AstroLink.py go to https://github.com/Rendrago/AstroLink/blob/main/AstroLink.py

-Once you are here click the three dots in the upper right hand corner of your screen.
-You should see a download button.

-Select download

-Once downloaded go to your downloads folder and select the file.
-Then you should receive a prompt to open the file with various programs, select your Python Environment (It will likely be Visual Studio Code)
+Once downloaded go to your downloads folder and open the folder in your respective python environment.
+For VS code, open and initialize it then open file and select the AstroLink folder.

-Run AstroLink.py in VSCode
+Then run the code, and install Pandas and PySimpleGUI in your workspace, and then run again.

 User should see a popup asking “When is your Birthday?” or "What is your Zodiac"